NewieVentures/Influx-Schema-Table-Maker/README.md

 1. Pipe the result into `column -s"," -t` to format it nicely.

 To do all three steps at once, use `./extract_make_and_format_schema_table.sh db`, where `db` is the name of your database.

+## Requirements

+- Influx (tested on 1.6.2, will likely work back at least as far as 1.4)
+- Perl (tested on Perl 5 and Perl 6)
+- sh